cyrus-and/chrome-remote-interface/README.md

 chrome-remote-interface
 =======================

-[Remote Debugging Protocol][rdp] interface that helps to instrument Chrome by providing a simple abstraction of the two main objects exposed by the protocol in a Node.js fashion: commands and notifications.
+[Chrome Debugging Protocol][cdp] interface that helps to instrument Chrome by providing a simple abstraction of the two main objects exposed by the protocol in a Node.js fashion: commands and notifications.

 `chrome-remote-interface` is listed
-among [third-party Chrome debugging protocol clients][clients-cri].
+among [third-party Chrome Debugging Protocol clients][clients-cri].

 [clients-cri]: https://developer.chrome.com/devtools/docs/debugging-clients#chrome-remote-interface